splunk/splunk-sdk-javascript/CONTRIBUTING.md

 ## How to contribute

-If you would like to contribute to this project, go here for more information:
+If you would like to contribute to this project, see [Contributions to Splunk][indivcontrib] for more information.

-* [Splunk and open source][contributions]
-* [Individual contributions][indivcontrib]
-* [Company contributions][companycontrib]

 ## Issues & Bug Reports

 If you're seeing some unexpected behavior with this project, please create an [issue on GitHub][issues] with the following information:

-0. Version of this project you're using (ex: 1.7.1)
+1. Version of this project you're using (ex: 1.7.1)
-0. Platform version (ex: Windows Server 2012)
+1. Platform version (ex: Windows Server 2012)
-0. Framework version (ex: Node.js 0.10.37) or Browser (ex: Chrome 43.0.2357.81)
+1. Framework version (ex: Node.js 0.10.37) or Browser (ex: Chrome 43.0.2357.81)
-0. Splunk version (ex: 6.2.2)
+1. Splunk version (ex: 6.2.2)
-0. Other relevant information (ex: local/remote environment, Splunk network configuration)
+1. Other relevant information (ex: local/remote environment, Splunk network configuration)

 Alternatively, if you have a Splunk question please ask on [Splunk Answers][answers]